utkarshcmu/grafana.org/content/blog/2017-11-17-timeshift-ep22.md

 <hr />
 <br />
 #### How are we doing?
-I enjoy writing these weekly roudups, but am curious how I can improve them.
+I enjoy writing these weekly roundups, but am curious how I can improve them.
 Submit a comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_22).
 Help us make these weekly roundups better!

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_22).